obscurebyron/challenge/docs/adr.md

         * design choices.
         * Down time.
         * Reflection.
         * Distractions - various meetings and getting to know team and environmental context.
+        * In general, flow state is awesome fun and makes time fly and will get all the work done in record time - unless you have to learn big new things.
+Encountering a little thing (how do I use groupBy in this declarative fluent coding approach) won't pull you out, but learning whole new languages, frameworks, and applications will.
+Learning big pieces like that is exhausting and will throw a wrench into the flow state.
         * Computer setup.
         * Good software requires uptime and downtime for the humans involved.
         * Opportunities for learning / increased capability: